Master of Tropical Urban and Regional Planning

 Graduates of the Master of Tropical Urban and Regional Planning at James Cook University will be able to:

 EV5301:03 Urban Geography and Design

 EV5602:03 Urban Design Studio

-Select 6 credit points (2 subjects) of specified level 5 subjects from Lists 1-4
+Select an additional 6 credit points of EV level 5 subjects from the following specified option groups 1-4

 EV5252:03 Indigenous Environmental Management